Forged in Fire: Filming and set design

 Forged in Fire episodes are filmed at Brooklyn Fireproof Stages in Brooklyn, New York City, New York, in a safe, professional environment.

-The set is composed of a large judge's table from where the judges spectate throughout the episode, 3 or 4 main work tables for contestants, large shelving units dubbed the "pantry" for various handle materials, and large quantities of various metal types, grades, sources, and shapes.
+The set is composed of a large judge's table from where the judges spectate throughout the episode, a separate worktable for each contestant, large shelving units dubbed the "pantry" for various handle materials, and large quantities of various metal types, grades, sources, and shapes.
 The rest of the set floor is spotted with other work stations for tools and equipment such as Venturi forges (made and supplied by Majestic Forge), a variety of hammers, steel files, wire brushes, anvils, foot-operated power hammers, hydraulic presses, electric buffer wheels, grinding wheels, vises, welding machines, and other hand and electric tools.
 Safety equipment is also found throughout the set and is used during construction and testing of weapons.

 The winning blades from each episode are showcased on the "Winners Wall" of the filming studio.
 Some of those blades can be seen on the wall behind the standing contestants during testing portions of various episodes.
 As the show's sign of respect and gratitude for the participant's effort, time, and labor that went into making each weapon, non-winning blades are returned to the competitors after the respective episode has aired.